ashierj/superdemo/doc/ci/yaml/index.md

 - `platform`: Selects the architecture of the image to pull.
 When not specified, the default is the same platform as the host runner.
+- `user`: Specify the username or UID to use when running the container.

 **Example of `image:docker`**: